theyosh/TerrariumPI/docs/_tabs/install.md

 Download and instal the
 [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to prepare your SD card.
 Make sure you have a SD card of at least 4GB of size.
 Bigger is better
-:smile: Make sure you select **Raspberry Pi OS Lite (legacy)** from the other Raspberry Pi OS images.
+:smile: Make sure you select **Raspberry Pi OS Lite** from the other Raspberry Pi OS images.

 ![Raspberry PI Imager settings icon](/assets/img/RPI_Imager_settings.webp){:
 .left width="50"}In order to enable SSH, Wifi and other settings, click on the